github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  binary ``*`` , ``/`` and ``%``
 -  binary ``+`` and ``-``

-Additionally, whenever a sequence of tokens can be interpreted either as a call to a predicate with result (with specified closure), or as a binary operation with operator ``+`` or ``*``, the syntax is interpreted as a call to a predicate with result.
+Whenever a sequence of tokens can be interpreted either as a call to a predicate with result (with specified closure), or as a binary operation with operator ``+`` or ``*``, the syntax is interpreted as a call to a predicate with result.
+Whenever a sequence of tokens can be interpreted either as either arithmetic with a parenthesized variable or a prefix cast of a unary operation the syntax is interpreted as a cast.

 Formulas
 --------